Template Toolkit Tools

 - encodes text to base64$tools.base64.decode()

-- decodes a base64 string to text
+- decodes base64 string to text

 Data reference $tools.data.*